elevatorguy/TDSM_map/README.md

 + ability to change between color schemes
 + auto mapping ability in a certain interval of minutes
 + mapping only a specified rectangle of the map, faster than mapping and then cropping
++ Can generate files to view map in web browser.

 Permissions
 -----------